esdandreu/python-extension-cpp/README.md

 If you want to distribute your extension using `pip` or `conda` and you mind that your users take a long time to install it, then it might be better to build some binaries instead of optimizing the build process.
-This template might still be useful for you but you should extend it with [cuibuildwheel](https://github.com/pypa/cibuildwheel).
+This template might still be useful for you as it has workflows for building python wheels with [cuibuildwheel](https://github.com/pypa/cibuildwheel).